terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - S.No.
+   * - Sr. No.
      - Description
    * - | (1)
      - | System exception that is classified into invalid system state is thrown by the library method.
        | **The exception generated by library must be passed to system exception class as cause exception.**
-       | If cause exception is lost, error occurrence location and basic error cause can not be traced from the stacktrace.
+       | If cause exception is lost, error occurrence location and basic error cause cannot be traced from the stack trace.
 \

  .. note:: **Regarding handling of data access error**

     When data access error occurs in Repository and O/R Mapper while executing business logic, it is converted to subclass of
     \ ``org.springframework.dao.DataAccessException``\  and thrown.
     Error can be handled in application layer instead of catching in business logic.
     However, some errors like unique constraints violation error should be handled in business logic as per business requirements.
     Refer to \ :doc:`../ArchitectureInDetail/DataAccessCommon`\  for details.

 .. _service_transaction_management: